guruthree/cube-bench-classic/README.md

 Tested under System 7.5.3 on an LC, LC II, LC II, LC 475, and BasiliskII 1.0.0_p20240224.
 Seems to crash in BasiliskII with a large window size for reasons unknown.
 Tested under System 7.1 on a SE.

 Performance is displayed as TPF, or ticks per frame.
-One tick corresponds to one screen refresh, and so will be about 1/60th of a second for most people.
+One tick corresponds to one screen refresh.
+For most people using a mac to VGA adapter one tick will generally be about 1/60th of a second.

 ### Key bindings